floodgateacademy/access-curriculum/unit-2.md

 Day 1 touches on setting up their aws accounts and credentials, leveraging their local work on the cloud.
-Day 2 continues by examining additional features and constraints of the cloud by examining the public and cost aspect of the cloud.
+Day 2 continues by examining additional features and constraints of the cloud by examining the public, cost, and utility aspects of the cloud.

 ### Day 1.1: